Tennis, pickleball, gym, fitness, Pilates, swimming, and more! Discover all eight acres of The Paseo Club!

 2. Side lunge returns

-Side lunge returns are a great warm-up for the hip abductors and knees, preparing you for lateral movements.
+Side lunge returns warm-up the the hip abductors and knees, preparing you for lateral movements.

 Step out laterally, bending the outside knee, sitting down and back.
 Reach your opposite hand to the foot, then bend the opposite knee, sitting down and back.
 Return to the starting position.
 Repeat this, stepping out in the other direction.
 Do this 3-6 times on each side.